Windows Memory Mapped File IO

 There are a few things to keep in mind before going “all in” on memory mapped IO.

 First, there is no dedicated asynchronous APIs when memory mapping files.
 Page faults will occur on whatever thread accessed the memory, which could result in unexpected latency.
 I actually consider the lack of async APIs here a feature, and would prefer to fetch pages on my own terms, within the context of my own async IO threads which function identically on multiple platforms.
 The exception is the case where we actually want to incur more concurrent page faults than we have active threads in the system.
 Non-desktop platforms have specific APIs that help manage this, and on Windows, DirectStorage and PrefetchVirtualMemory are options to consider.
+In the majority case, I don’t expect that disk bandwidth is the bottleneck (in cases where you actually need to process the data), but for certain workloads where data is blasted from one location to another with minimal processing (diffing, patching, compression, texture streaming, etc.), you may want to consider non-memory-mapped IO.

 Another issue is that, compared to WriteFile, there is no easy way to track precisely when mutations to a file are made.
 Aside from not having a place in a debugger to break on modification (write watches on pages aside), writes to a file are typically cached and flushed at some indeterminant point in the future unless a manual FlushViewOfFile is issued.
 Because order isn’t guaranteed, some care is needed if you need the data on disk to be internally consistent.